Bennotsi-MTG/Doomsday-Codex/limits/cmc_limits.md

 Tandem with Chalice or Similar (think Aggro Loam) so this could advocate the use of other removal.
 He also shuts off the use of Engineered Explosives.

-## Limitation removal in your piles
+## Limitation Removal in Your Piles

 Although we have touched on some examples of playing around these limitations and also the relative effectiveness of certain removal cards, we haven't